Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

     emailExists = email `elem` fmap emailAddress (elems users)
 ```

-So given the past events, this function decides whether the user can actually be registered with the given `UserName` and `EmailAddress`.
+So given the past events this function decides whether the user can actually be registered with the given `UserName` and `EmailAddress`.
 Failures are encoded in the sum type `UserError`.
 The only possible result in case of success is a list of new events `[UserEvent]`.

 In order to protect invariants, state needs to be derived.
 This is again a projection.
 I'm re-using the projection from earlier, but usually the states for guarding invariants are different ones than those that are used in the view.

 There are a few problems when doing this:

-* The projection happens inside the function, and each of your aggregate actions must need to project the whole list of events again.
+* The projection happens inside the function, and each of your aggregate actions must project the whole list of events again.
 * Composition is tedious because of the return type (yes, I'm sure you could work around that).

 There is a bit more to aggregates.
 Each aggregate is versioned to prevent committing it to a stream that has been modified in the meantime.
 When committing an aggregate to a stream you have to also specify the version you loaded your aggregate with to prevent it from becoming inconsistent (see 1. for how an event store API might look like).

 ### The AggregateAction Monad transformer stack